3 Days in Porto: The Perfect Travel Itinerary

 If you have ever wondered where the locals gather, you have found the place!
 The Jardim do Morro is the place where the youth of Porto is gathering to watch the sunsets.
 How I know this?!
 Well, I was lucky enough to live for almost 5 months in Portugal and also spent lots of time in Porto.
 I was lucky!
 Now enjoy the beautiful sunset…

-I hope that you have enjoyed your 3 days in Porto trip!
-Let me know what you think below 🙂
+I hope that you have enjoyed these 3 days in Porto Itinerary.
+Did you visit any of the suggested landmarks?